-The Museum features 15,337 square feet of gallery space, a 180 seat multi-media theater, library, museum store and Café Musée, as well as ground level and rooftop sculpture galleries offering views of Reno’s skyline as well as the Sierra Nevada mountain range.
+The Museum features 15,337 square feet of gallery space, a 180 seat multi-media theater, Center for Art + Environment, store and the on-site restaurant chez louie.
 One of the most dynamic features of the building is the 68 ft. high and 250 ft. long torqued exterior wall.
-The wall is constructed with nine steel columns which tilt from 5 to 12 degrees creating angles which change depending on where and how the wall is viewed.
-The wall is sided with ANTHRA-ZINC®, a black material made of zinc that has been creased and folded to create a pattern based on the rock textures found in the Black Rock Desert.
+The wall is sided with a black material made of zinc that has been creased and folded to create a pattern based on the rock textures found in the Black Rock Desert.